klapo/pyfocs/README.md

 You should be prompted to install python for your particular OS.
 Install version 3.7*.

+## PyYAML updating
+An error in an old version of pip stops the updating of PyYAML.
+If you get an error related to this library you can solve it with:

+`pip install --ignore-installed PyYAML`

 ### Windows specific stuff
 You will always need to use the anaconda power prompt or a similar environment.
 You will find it difficult/impossible to run python outside of the anaconda environment.